yegor256/blog/_posts/2016/jul/2016-07-14-who-is-object.md

 `engine` attribute, it would take just 8 bytes in memory, with none of them actually occupied by "data."

-{% quote Objects are no longer boxes with data; they know where the data is, but they don't contain the data %}
+{% quote Objects are no longer boxes with data; they know where the data is, but they don't contain the data. %}

 Now, let's get back to our new pseudo language.
 Let's imagine it treats objects very differently than C++&mdash;it doesn't keep object attributes